cbare/cbare.github.io/_drafts/words.md

 New Zealand physicist Ernest Rutherford is quoted as saying, “If your experiment needs statistics, you ought to have done a better experiment.”

+“No man ever steps in the same river twice, for it's not the same river and he's not the same man.”
+― Heraclitus